pryley/site-reviews/tests/pest/README.md

   WordPress, not a third party.
 - `ThirdParty/` — the 30 integrations that need somebody else's plugin or theme to do anything.
 Kept apart because they are measured apart; see Coverage.
+- `Import/` — the CSV import, and **the last suite declared in `phpunit.xml`**.
+  It has to be: `ProcessCsvFile` and `ImportManager` `define('WP_IMPORTING')`, a constant cannot be unset, and nineteen places in the plugin read it — an import must not generate an avatar per review, email a verification per review, geolocate every IP, or flush the page cache a thousand times.
+All correct during an import, all wrong everywhere else.
+Declared last, there is nothing after it to poison. `ThirdParty/CacheTest` asserts `WP_IMPORTING` is NOT defined, so moving it fails loudly rather than quietly.
 - `Support/` — autoloaded by composer (`autoload-dev`): `helpers.php` (the
   factories plus `resetPluginState()`), `InteractsWithAjax` (the port of `WP_Ajax_UnitTestCase`), `SubmitsReviews` (the review-submission harness)